-In summary, the runtime presented in this paper provides multi-core scheduling for lightweight concurrent communicating processes which can be defined and reconnected at program run time.
-In doing so it provides support for process-oriented programming multi-core systems not provided by other frameworks for lightweight concurrency.
+In summary, the runtime presented in this paper provides multicore scheduling for lightweight concurrent communicating processes which can be defined and reconnected at program run time.
+In doing so it provides support for process-oriented programming of multicore systems not provided by other frameworks for lightweight concurrency.